ghi-electronics/Documentation/software/tinyclr/tutorials/spi.md

 ---

 ## SPI Clock Speed
 SITCore SPI controllers support different clock ranges.

 SPI Controllers | 1, 2 & 3 | 4 & 5   | 6
 ----------------|----------|---------|----------
 Minimum Speed   | 188 kHz  | 469 kHz | 250K
 Maximum Speed   | 24 MHz   | 60 MHz  | 32MHz

+> [!Note]
+> Supported clock speeds are derived/divisible from the Maximum clock frequency.
+If the requested clock is not divisible, the next lower frequency will be used.
+This is to keep the clock speed as high as possible, but still at or below the requested speed.
+For example, on 60Mhz clock, the available options are 60Mhz, 30Mhz, 20Mhz, 15Mhz...etc.
+If the desired frequency is set to 29Mhz then 20Mhz will be used.

 The `MinClockFrequency` and `MaxClockFrequency` fields can be used at runtime.